-31. SIGNIFICANT EVENTS
+28. SIGNIFICANT EVENTS

-In the previous year, the Scheme reported a significant event relating to alleged fraudulent activities committed by a member of senior management.
+In 2019 the Scheme reported a significant event relating to alleged fraudulent activities committed by a member of senior management.
 The alleged fraudulent activities included misuse of the Scheme's property, expenses incurred without the appropriate authorisation, non-compliance with the Scheme's internal procurement policies and theft of the Scheme's monetary assets.
 The Scheme commissioned an independent forensic investigation on the matter.
-The member of senior management has been suspended pending the outcome of their disciplinary hearing, which is currently underway.
+The member of senior management has been suspended pending the outcome of their disciplinary hearing, which is currently under dispute at the Labour Court.